 Editorial comments:

 1) All of your previous revisions have been incorporated into the most recent version of the manuscript.
 Please download this version of the Microsoft word document from the "file inventory" to use for any subsequent changes.

+All changes made to the manuscript based on the editorial and reviewer comments, have been made to a new version of the document (R4).

 2) In step 1.3.4 you use a sample that is not prepared in the protocol.
 This is a main point of the article and so its preparation should be included.
 Please keep protocol content and formatting guidelines in mind as you address this revision.

+The isolation and preparation of an extra-cellular vesicle (EV) sample is a detailed process with many different steps.
+Adding this information to this manuscript will, in our opinion, distract the reader from tunable resistive pulse sensing for EV characterization.
+However, this process has been described and visualized in a JoVE publication before.
+We have added a short note right at the beginning of section 1.3, referring to this JoVE publication.

 3) Please disregard the comment below if all of your figures are original.

 If you are re-using figures from a previous publication, you must obtain explicit permission to re-use the figure from the previous publisher (this can be in the form of a letter from an editor or a link to the editorial policies that allows you to re-publish the figure).
 Please upload the text of the re-print permission (may be copied and pasted from an email/website) as a Word document to the Editorial Manager site in the "Supplemental files (as requested by JoVE)" section.
 Please also cite the figure appropriately in the figure legend, i.e. "This figure has been modified from [citation]."

+All of the figures are original.

 4) Please take this opportunity to thoroughly proofread your manuscript to ensure that there are no spelling or grammar issues.
 Your JoVE editor will not copy-edit your manuscript and any errors in your submitted revision may be present in the published version.

+The manuscript has been thoroughly been proofread by us.

 Reviewers' comments: